savantcare/savantcare.github.io/components/health/medication.md

 1. Option1: Save as draft, (Not active medication)
 2. Option2: Manual order through Allscript (submit to 3rd party vendor to send mdication to patient via local pharmacy and the medication will be marked as a 'active meidcation')
 3. Option3: Cancel (Cancel the medication)
-4. Option4: Submit to surescripts (Upcoming process to e-prescribe meication)
+4. Option4: Submit to surescripts (Upcoming process to e-prescribe medication) -- Need to trigger a dummy api  with the mdecation realated data  for 3rd party submittion (the api part will be done by our team)